-The Leo's Library and Learning Hub is located in the Mary Mackillop building and is open to all students every day before school from 7.30am, during lunchtime, as well as after school until 4pm.
-Note the library is closed at recess daily.

-In addition to the resources on display in the library, there is also an extensive collection of online resources for student use.
+- The Leo's Library and Learning Hub is located in the Mary Mackillop building and is open to all students every day before school, during recess, lunchtime, as well as after school.
+Specific opening times for 2025 will be advised at the start of the school year. - In addition to the resources on display in the library, there is also an extensive collection of online resources for student use.
 Your son or daughter will be shown how to access these catalogues and databases during Semester One.
-Staff are always happy to provide assistance to students.

-The library also runs a number of clubs throughout the year, such as Reading and Chess Clubs.
+Staff are always happy to provide assistance to students. - The library also runs a number of clubs throughout the year, such as Reading and Chess Clubs.
 Please ask library staff for more information.